 - Can help reduce joint discomfort

-- May help discomfort associated with normal daily exercise and activity.
+- May help with the discomfort associated with normal daily exercise and activity.

 Before initiating the CBD treatment talk to your veterinarian.
 Some medications and supplements should not be used at the same time.
 Alternatively, you can consult with a DVM specializing in holistic treatments for dogs.

-Alternative treatment choices are becoming the mainstream of managing arthritis in pet dogs.
+Alternative treatment choices are becoming mainstream for managing arthritis in pet dogs.
 These are some of the most popular alternative therapy options: